 Financial Times Urban Ingenuity Award

-BEN Namibia has been selected as a finalist for the Financial Times’ prestigious Urban Ingenuity award.
-Managing Director, Michael Linke, received the news at a ceremony in London on 24 September along with with other finalists from Europe and Africa.
-This article published in the Financial Times gives a good outline of what has impressed the judges about our work.
-Winners will be announced at a second ceremony in New York in December.
-Start spreadin’ the news..!
+BEN Namibia received a “Highly Recommended” status in the Financial Times’ prestigious Urban Ingenuity awards.
+Managing Director, Michael Linke, received the news at a ceremony in New York along with with other finalists from Africa, Europe and Latin America.
+This article published in the Financial Times gives a complete rundown of all the awarded finalists: BEN Namibia appears on page 22.

 Work in new countries